Child Projects

 Client-Server with Child Projects

-When needing to create a speedier Networking Client-Server system in which a <n> of identical Client projects are present and connected to the Server station, it is possible to exploit the techniques used for creating Parent-Child projects to create Client projects distributed in any PC in net.
-This comes with the advantage that any modifications to the Server project will be made immediately available in each one of the Client projects.
+When needing to create a speedier Networking Client-Server system in which a <n> of identical Client projects are present and connected to the Server station, you can apply the same techniques used to create Parent-Child projects to create Client projects in PCs distributed on a network.
+This will allow any modifications to the Server project to be made immediately available in each one of the Client projects.

-In this case the "Child Project Options" must be configured specifying the IP address or the Name of the Server PC in the "Network Server" property only to automatically make the Child project a Networking project: the Child project resources (Drivers, Alarms, Data Logger/Recipes for example) wil be disabled while the Varialbes and the Window objects, Grid and Trend are connected in Network.
+When creating the Child project to become the Server project, you should configure the "Child Project Options" by entering the IP Address or the Name of the Server in the "Network Server" property only.
+Once doing this, the Child project will automatically become a Networking project: the Child project resources (Drivers, Alarms, Data Logger/Recipes for example) will be disabled while the Variables and the Window, Grid and Trend objects will connect in Network.

-More specifically, the Child project may be a physical copy of the Server project in the Client PC (for example in cases where the LAN network is slow) or retrieved in net directly on the Server as a Link (if the LAN nework is fast enough).
-The later configuration permits not only the same identical Client project in any net PC but also to centralize the software in a way that the Client is always automatically updated for any Server project variation whenever it occurs.
+More specifically, the Child project may be a physical copy of the Server project in the Client PC (for example in cases where the LAN network is slow) or retrieved in net directly on the Server as a Link (if the LAN network is fast enough).
+In addition, to allowing the same identical Client Project on any network PC, the latter configuration also allows the software to be centralized in a way that the Client will always be updated automatically whenever any variation occures in the Server project.

 Client-Server structure with Parent (Client) - Child (Server) relationship

-Due to restrictions in using the System Variable for Networking projects (see "System Variables")for which it is not possible to exchange the variable's value between a Server and one or more Clients, it will not possible, for example, to use the "ActiveUserName" member to know the name of the user logged in the Client application.
+Due to the restrictions when using the System Variables for Networking projects (see "System Variables") for which it is not possible to exchange variable values between Server and one or more Clients, it will not possible, for example, to use the "ActiveUserName" member to find out which user is logged in the Client application.

-However, it is possible to use the "SynopticCmdTarget" interface's "GetActiveUserObject" method within a screen's object to know the name of the currently logged in user.
-This method can also be used on the Server side as well.
-For example, if you place a "Text" object on screen, you can use its VB Script content and SymbolLoading() Event to update the Text object's "Title' with active user's name:
+However, you can use the "SynopticCmdTarget" interface's "GetActiveUserObject" method in a screen's object to find out who is currently logged in.
+This method can be used on the Server side as well.
+For example, if you place a "Text" object on screen, you can then use its VB Script content and SymbolLoading() Event to update the Text object's "Title' with the active user's name:

 Public Sub SymbolLoading()